-Breast augmentation recovery time is one of the most important surgery aspects you need to know about before hand, given the increased popularity of this procedure in general.
+Breast augmentation recovery time is one of the most important surgery aspects you need to know about beforehand, given the increased popularity of this procedure in general.

-A great number women succumb to breast augmentation surgery in order to obtain higher level of self-confidence and happiness following the procedure.
+A great number of women succumb to breast augmentation surgery in order to obtain a higher level of self-confidence and happiness following the procedure.
 The extremely high satisfaction with the procedure results has turned it into one of the most popular plastic surgery procedures in the world.